daviddigital/apidocs/venues/get-booking.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Get the details of a specific booking to which the user has access.
+Get the details of a specific booking or quote to which the user has access.
 {% endapi-method-description %}

 {% api-method-spec %}